gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 > - Involved in Python packaging?
 Consider running for the Packaging Council this fall or becoming a voting
 >   [PSF member](https://www.python.org/psf/membership/) to nominate and vote.

-For background, here are the packaging-topic PEPs resolved in the year leading up to the summit (January 2025 through May 2026), newest first.
+For background, I list the packaging-topic PEPs resolved in the year leading up to the summit (January 2025 through May 2026), newest first.

 Accepted or Final: